NordicHPC/sjupyter/README.md

 user instructions](https://scicomp.aalto.fi/triton/apps/sjupyter.html)
 which could be moved to here.

+If you have a HPC JupyterHub, this module has very little use (only allowing users to run their own Jupyter in other partitions beyond what you support through the hub).

 This module does:

 - if the `jupyter` command is not in `PATH`, load some configurable